-No. The city will discontinue pick-up of recyclables at the curb as of June 28, 2019.
-A recycling drop-off center at the public service building (1411 1st Avenue) will be available for those that want to continue to recycle.
-Those that are not able or do not wish to haul their recyclables will have to place that material in their cart with their other trash.
+No. A recycling drop-off center is located at the public service building (1411 1st Avenue).
+Those that are not able or do not wish to haul their recyclables to the drop-off center should place that material in their cart with their other trash.

 Yes.
 Arrangements for a special pick-up or pick-up of a large item can be made by calling Public Services at 641-236-2632.